Nancy Drew Mystery Stories: Publishing history

 Mildred Wirt Benson is credited with writing 23 of the first 30 novels in the series.
 Other authors contributed as well, but in 1959, Edward Stratemeyer's daughter, Harriet Adams, began rewriting or overseeing the writing of the earlier books in the series, sometimes substituting entirely new plots while retaining the same title.

 In the Harriet Adams revisions, Nancy is depicted as a less impulsive, less headstrong girl of Stratemeyer and Mildred's vision, to a milder, more sedate and refined girl— "more sugar and less spice", with an extensive wardrobe and a more charitable outlook.
-Nancy's friend Helen Corning appears older, perhaps in preparation for her "write-out" after volume 4 of the revised series (no explanation was made in the original series) and to introduce Bess and her cousin George.
+Nancy's friend Helen Corning is aged up in preparation for her "write-out" after volume 4 of the revised series (no explanation was made in the original series), and to introduce Bess and her cousin George.
 Perceived racial stereotypes — and, arguably, characters of color period — were omitted.
 Action increased significantly and became faster-paced.
 Greater developmental detail was given to Nancy and her home.